khanh-nguyen-code/pi_digit_extraction/README.md

 # PI DIGIT EXTRACTION

-Calculate digits of pi using spigot algorithm on BPP formula
+Calculate digits of pi using spigot algorithm on BPP formula to an arbitrary precision (all integers algorithm)

 # PI REFERENCE